 WordPress is generally considered to be secure, but it’s not without its share of data breaches.
-Since it’s the largest and most popular CMS, it is also the most prone to hacking (read: WordPress Hacked: What to Do When Your Site Is in Trouble).
+Since it’s the largest and most popular CMS, it is also the most prone to hacking (read: WordPress Hacked: What to Do When Your Site Is in Trouble and Ecommerce Fraud Prevention).

 Sucuri, a security plugin, reports 90% of its cleanup requests in 2018 were from WordPress.

 - 41% of WordPress attacks are caused by a vulnerability on the hosting platform.

 - 52% of WordPress vulnerabilities relate to WordPress plugins.

 - 84% of all security vulnerabilities on the internet are the result of cross-site scripting or XSS attacks.

 - 39% of WordPress vulnerabilities are because of cross-site scripting (XSS), 37% are caused by exploitations of the WordPress core, and 11% of attacks are caused by WordPress themes.